jayjain0901/riyadh-devops/README.md

 ### 6. **Monitoring, Alerts, and Debugging**
 I discovered that AKS and Azure Monitor integrations rely on Log Analytics workspaces.
 When I first tried to set up pod alerting, I learned that workspaces are tightly bound to the cluster at creation time.
 The workaround taught me a lot about Azure’s logging model.
 I also set up CrashLoopBackOff alerts that email me directly, which would be vital in production.

-### 7. **Key Learnings**
-- Cloud provider quotas can impose real design limits; working within the free tier forces you to be efficient.
-- Pay attention to old ReplicaSets and pending pods.
-Cleaning these up is key for stability, especially with just one node.
-- A modular folder structure, even for small apps, saves time during iteration and debugging.
-- Automating quality, builds, tests, and deployment from day one creates a reliable development process.

 ## Project Structure